 Slow Roasted Lamb Shoulder

-This Juicy Slow Roasted Lamb Shoulder recipe sure sounds fancy, but it is incredibly easy to make.
-Tender lamb dressed in a rich sun-dried tomato sauce and slow roasted in the oven.
-Add some creamy mashed cauliflower on the side and dig in!
+This juicy Slow Roasted Lamb Shoulder recipe sure sounds fancy, but it is incredibly easy to make.
+Tender lamb dressed in a rich sun-dried tomato sauce and roasted in the oven.
+Add some mashed potatoes or creamy mashed cauliflower on the side and dig in!

 Close-up shot of cooked lamb shoulder with a garlicky sundried tomato crust.

 As we head toward spring, my thoughts naturally turn to one of my favorite main courses: roast lamb!
-It’s so lovely for a Sunday dinner, and it’s a classic choice for Easter, especially.
-Whatever the occasion, I’ll be cooking up a hearty bone-in lamb shoulder low and slow in the oven.
-For this recipe, I’m also taking a classic mint sauce and giving it a major overhaul: sun-dried tomatoes, Worcestershire sauce, soy sauce, and other goodies pack a flavor punch that works really well with the hearty flavor of lamb.
-So much deliciousness!
+It’s so lovely for a Sunday dinner and a classic choice for Easter, especially.
+Whenever I’m cooking up a hearty bone-in lamb shoulder low and slow in the oven, it brings back memories of family gatherings in Macedonia, where my baba (grandma) would make the most delicious roast lamb for us.
+Those cozy meals are some of my fondest memories.

 What Is Lamb Shoulder?